googleapis/google-cloud-ruby/google-iam-client/AUTHENTICATION.md

 ## Credential Lookup

-The google-iam library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without requiring **Service Account Credentials** directly in code.
+The google-iam-client library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without requiring **Service Account Credentials** directly in code.